brightway-lca/brightway2/docs/installation.rst

 .. code-block:: bash

-   conda install numpy ipython-notebook scipy flask lxml requests pip nose future docopt whoosh
+   conda install numpy ipython ipython-notebook scipy flask lxml requests pip nose future docopt whoosh

 6a.
 If you are on Windows, you also need to do: